! (Trippie Redd album): Critical reception

 Nevertheless, community feedback suggested that "!" has resonated positively with many listeners, many of whom described the album as "underrated" or "overhated".
 "Mac 10" and "Immortal", among other songs, were identified as highlights of the album.
+Erika Marie of HotNewHipHop wrote that "! shows that the 20-year-old is open to evolving as an artist, something that many other rappers who began their careers on SoundCloud refuse to acknowledge."
 Blurred Culture said that "! is truly a personal glimpse into his [Redd's] own life."
-The magazine concluded: "The album has a bit of everything for everyone. … On this album, Trippie Redd does a great job of trying new sounds and styles.
+The magazine concluded: "The album has a bit of everything for everyone. ...
+On this album, Trippie Redd does a great job of trying new sounds and styles.
 It's still dark, emotional Trippie, but he is really showcasing his versatility here."